North Captiva Island Ferry Guide: Schedules, Costs & Tips

 Parking is available onsite at both departure locations.

-- Daily parking rates at Pineland Marina run $15 per day with weekly rates at $75.
+- Daily parking rates at Pineland Marina run $12 per day.

-- NCIC Ferry Terminal charges $12 daily or $60 weekly.
+- Island Club North Captiva Ferry Terminal charges $12 daily or $60 weekly.

 Arranging Property Manager Pickup